T-bMighty/Arch-homelab/README.md

 # Arch-homelab
+!warning! this is my first script and can most likely be improved.
+It works for me currently and I wanted to share it.

 Bash script to install various homelab programs.
-This is my set up and after trying these programs on various operating systems I found arch(garuda) to be the most stable.
+I found arch(garuda) to be the most stable and out performed windows.

 I created a script from my journey.